OMIndependent/quswan/src/liveblogs/tob/tob63.md

 Thanks to the Abbey, the wood industry's getting successful.

-<strong>Magilou:</strong> "In other words, when the money started flowing, people let it go to their heads?"
+**Magilou:** "In other words, when the money started flowing, people let it go to their heads?"

 The woman's in awe at the exorcists and northerners, and their "sophistication."

-<strong>Magilou:</strong> "Getting worked up and worked over by what's trendy.
+**Magilou:** "Getting worked up and worked over by what's trendy.
 Isn't that [...] the very definition of youth?"

 <a name="2"></a>